airbytehq/airbyte/docs/tutorials/toy-connector.md

 on the following page, click the "add destination" button then "add new destination":
 ![](../.gitbook/assets/newsourcetutorial_add_destination.png)

-Configure a local CSV destination as follows:
+Configure a local JSON destination as follows:
 ![](../.gitbook/assets/newsourcetutorial_destination_config.png)
-Note that we setup the output directory to `/local/tutorial_csv_test`.
-When we run syncs, we'll find the output on our local filesystem in `/tmp/airbyte_local/tutorial_csv_test`.
+Note that we setup the output directory to `/local/tutorial_json`.
+When we run syncs, we'll find the output on our local filesystem in `/tmp/airbyte_local/tutorial_json`.

 Finally, setup the connection configuration:
 ![](../.gitbook/assets/newsourcetutorial_schema_select.png)